BenSayers/amd-initializer/README.md

         }
     });

-The module must return an object with a `load` function on it that accepts a `$target` and `params`.
+The module must return an object with a `load` function on it.
+The function will be passed the following parameters (in order):

-__$target__

-Is a jQuery object pointing to the dom element the module was loaded on.
+- `$target`: A jQuery object pointing to the dom element the module was loaded on.
 Append any html and other behaviour to this element.

-__params__

-All the other data attributes except data-module-name will be passed as a JavaScript object.
+- `params` - All the other data attributes except data-module-name will be passed as a JavaScript object.
 The attributes are converted to a JavaScript object using [jQuery.data](http://api.jquery.com/data/#data-html5).

 ###Starting amd-initializer
 amdInitializer needs to be loaded onto the page and told to start looking at the dom for modules.

     require(['amdInitializer'], function(initializer) {
-        initializer.load('.module');
+        initializer.load({ selector: '.module' });
     });

 amd-initializer declares itself as an AMD module called `amdInitializer`.

-The string passed to `load` is a css selector of the dom elements that are decorated with module names and parameters.

-When first called amd-initializer will search the page for matching dom elements and load any modules it finds.
-If dom elements are added to the page after load is called they will automatically be discovered.
+When `load` is first called the page will be searched for matching dom elements and modules found will be loaded immediately.
+If matching dom elements are added to the page after load is called they will automatically be discovered and the modules loaded.

+The object passed to the `load` function supports the following options:

+- `selector`: A css selector pointing to the dom elements that are decorated with module names and parameters.

 ##Contributing